securefederatedai/openfl/docs/get_started/examples/python_native_pytorch_mnist.rst

 .. _python_native_pytorch_mnist:

 ==========================================
-Python Native API: Federated PyTorch MNIST
+Python Native API: Federated PyTorch MNIST (Deprecated)
 ==========================================

 In this tutorial, we will set up a federation and train a basic PyTorch model on the MNIST dataset using the Python Native API.